ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/xpyd.md

 # XpYd

 ## Overview
-This example demonstrates how to run unified-cache-management with disaggregated prefill using NFS connector on with multiple prefiller + multiple decoder instances.
+This example demonstrates how to run unified-cache-management with disaggregated prefill using FS connector on with multiple prefiller + multiple decoder instances.

 ## Prerequisites
 - UCM: Installed with reference to the Installation documentation.